Digital-Harvest/future_farm/README.md

 ## This `future_farm` repository

 This repository is for sharing information between Future Farm colaborators.
-It contains boundaries, ground sensor locations and histories.
-Hefty data archives may be stored on other services, but access to all resources should be documented here.
+It contains boundaries, ground sensor locations and histories as well as satellite imagery over our [imagery areas](boundaries/imagery_polygons.geojson).

 ### Dev Notes